Limestone County teen battling rare disease gets life-changing treatment - NewsBreak

 Limestone County teen battling rare disease gets life-changing treatment

-Athens teenager Logan Byrd has been living with spinal muscular atrophy his entire life and has only been able to get treatment in the past six months.Auburn Aviation partners with United Airlines ‘Aviate’
+Athens teenager Logan Byrd has been living with spinal muscular atrophy his entire life and has only been able to get treatment in the past six months.Calera housing approval continues despite concerns from community

 “I was diagnosed with SMA when I was two and I’ve been using a wheelchair since I was four,” says Logan Byrd.